Filmmaking Resources: The ULTIMATE List

 Top 5 Screenwriting Contests for Filmmakers:

-Screenwriting contests could be a big moment in a filmmaking career.
-Particularly for those who don’t come from a writing background (those more focused on the filmmaking side of things rather than writing), a screenwriting contest can be a chance to prove writing credentials.
+Screenwriting contests could be a big moment in a film career.
+Particularly for those who don’t come from a writing background, a screenwriting contest can be a chance for a filmmaker to prove writing credentials.

 These contests have exploded in recent years, and there are now so many it’s incredibly challenging for new writers to figure out which ones are legit and actually carry any weight.
 While some commentators would argue there are 10-15 that carry industry cache, that’s potentially on the generous side.